knoxknox/cs162-course/materials/class/README.md

 - When a process is created the OS allocates a PCB for it and places to 'ready' queue

 Process representation:
-- Process is instance of executing program (address space + one or more threads)
+- Process is instance of executing program (address space and one or more threads)

 ```
  0xFFFFFFFFF       -----------------